 - Q Can a Littre's hernia be prevented?

-- Q Are there alternative treatments for a Littre's hernia?
+- Q How do other illnesses affect a Littre's hernia?

-- Q What are the symptoms of a Littre's hernia?
+- Q How do medications treat a Littre's hernia?